Cynosureprime/rulechef/README.md

 rulechef performs multi-stage analysis of input rules:

 1. **Rule Validation**
-   - Rules are roughly validated (full validation is not carried)
+   - Rules are roughly validated (full validation is not carried out)
    - Parses rules in hashcat/JtR/MDXfind format
    - Performs basic validation of operation syntax
    - Invalid rules are rejected but processing continues